 Our cases show, as does the congressional record, that the most immediate impact upon restaurants and lunch counters has come in the form of sit-in demonstrations.

-Twenty-seven such cases have been filed here as of late, and we are advised that over 3000 are pending in the lower courts.

-Noth These sit-ins often result in temporary closings and on many occasions prevent the conduct of business entirely.
-Their effect therefore is to XXXXXXXXX decrease purchases of out-of-state food, and congress was just decision if it is to the coverage of the Civil Rights Act to the substantial use of that food.
+Twenty-seven such cases have been filed here as of late, and we are advised that over 3,000 are pending in the lower courts.
+These sit-ins often result in temporary closings and on many occasions prevent the conduct of business entirely.
+Their effect is to decrease purchases of out-of-state food, thus in the legislative decision to the the coverage of the Civil Rights Act to the substantial use of that food.

-Viewed in isolation, the volume of food purchased supplied by Ollie's Barbecue from sources which obtained it from out of state might appear insignificant when compared with the total foodstuffs moving in commerce.
-But, as out late Brother Jackson said for the Court in Wick-ard v.
-Filburn, 317 U.S. 111 (1942):
+Viewed in isolation, the volume of food purchased by Ollie's Barbecue from sources supplied from out of state appears insignificant when compared with the total foodstuffs moving in commerce.
+But, as our late Brother accounting for limit

+Jackson said for the Court in Wickard v.
+Filburn, 317 U. S. 111 (1942):